HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 To populate a form with data from another form we should:

 1. setup a form to be able to find another form's response and get information from it
-2. provide some reference, that is common between those forms (in our example - `Encounter`) to populate operation
+  1. Enable input parameter, that is common for both forms. (`Encounter` in our case)
+  2. Set form's named expression with `FHIRQuery` to search for response in DB
+  3. Set field's populate expression to extract data from found `QuestionnaireResponse`
+2. provide `Encounter` reference in input parameters of populate operation

 ### Form Setup